msa23003/AwakeGaurd/README.md

 5. Alert Trigger: If EAR is below the threshold for a specified number of frames, it:

-  -Displays alert messages.
+   * Displays alert messages.

-  -Plays an alarm sound.
+   * Plays an alarm sound.

-  -Makes a phone call using the Twilio API.
+   * Makes a phone call using the Twilio API.

 ### Example Outputs